audioscavenger/dms-gui/README.docker.md

 ### Connection to docker-mailserver fails

 - Ensure the docker-mailserver container is running
-- Check that the container name matches the `DOCKER_CONTAINER` environment variable
+- Check that the container name matches the `DMS_CONTAINER` environment variable
 - Check that the `/var/run/docker.sock` volume is correctly mounted
 - Verify that your host user has permissions to access the Docker socket